What are the biggest generations in the US by population?

 How big is the Gen X population in the US?

-The US Gen X population is expected to make up 19.3% of US residents, or 65.1 million individuals, in 2022.
+The US Gen X population made up 19.3% of US residents, or 65.1 million individuals, in 2022.
 While Gen Xers were originally labeled as the “slacker” generation, their resilience through three recessions in the duration of their working career proves otherwise.

 How big is the baby boomer population in the US?

 Baby boomers were the largest living adult population until 2019.
-According to the US Census Bureau, US boomers will remain the second-largest population group in 2022, comprised of 69.6 million people ages 58 to 76.
+According to the US Census Bureau, US boomers have remained the second-largest population group in 2022, comprised of 69.6 million people ages 58 to 76.

 Similar to Gen X, boomers have above-average incomes; yet their greater share of household wealth, Social Security allowances, an unmatched level of mortgage-free homeownership, and a detachment from a rocky job market—with many of them retired—leaves them positioned to survive financial blows.